 Staying at a riad

-Staying at a riad [traditional house/hotel] is one of the main experience in Morocco and the best place for it is Marrakesh.
-Many people come here just for enjoying these beautiful architecture, cozy pools so popular in Instagram.
+Staying at a riad [traditional house/hotel] is one of the main experiences in Morocco.
+Many people come here just for enjoying this beautiful architecture and cozy pools that are Instagram-famous.

-A riad is build around a small central courtyard which is the main source of light for all the rooms.
+A riad is a construction built around a small central courtyard which is the main source of light for all the rooms.
 The nice ones usually have a small but picturesque pool in this area.

 Marrakesh has millions of riads.
 Almost every lodging is a riad.
-Excellent quality as well as value for money.
-You can get a remarkable place for fairly cheap.
+They are excellent in quality and great value for money.
+You can get a remarkable place for good price.
 If you are willing to step up without going crazy on your budget, you will get an extremely unique experience, incomparable to anywhere else.

 Riad Dar Mo’Da [Review]